amrojjeh/Discord-Class-Manager/Readme.md

 Feel free to fork it though!

+## Adding bot
+Since I don't have a server, and even if I did, I wouldn't use it to host other people's bots, you're going to have to create a discord bot application.
+After that, discord will give you a token, and you just put that in token.txt.
+Pretty simple.

 ## Usage
 If you're the owner of the server, here's how you add teachers: